BeGe78/esood/README.md

 - indicator

 ## Tests and documentation
-To test and generate the documentation just run the following commands.
+To test models, controllers and integration just run:

     bundle exec rake test

+It happens that some integration tests may fail (typically login, logon or profile test) due to time out reason.
+If you run them several time, they shoud pass successfully.
+To generate the documentation with yard just run:

     yard doc

-It happens that some integration tests may fail (typically login and logon tests) due to time out reason.
-If you run them several time, they shoud pass successfully.
+The options of yard are included in the *.yardopts* file.
+Note that the controllers, the models and the tests are documented.
+The controllers documents include the UML class graph.
 ## Deployment
 To deployment for production, I use PhusionPassenger standalone on a nginx server and I follow this [tutorial](https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ownserver/standalone/oss/deploy_app_main.html) .
 As examples, I have copied extracts of my *Passenger* and *nginx* configuration files.